dmb1o3/NBAWinPredictor/README.md

 ### Requirements and Running Program
 1. Download repository
+2. Have a running Postgres server
+3. Enter info into SQL/config.py
-2. Install requirements using "pip install -r requirements.txt"
+4. Install requirements using "pip install -r requirements.txt"
-3. Run data_collector.py
+5. Run data_collector.py
-4. Enter in desired seasons
+6. Enter in desired seasons
-5. After running can do whatever you would like with data but if you want to test the models go to models.py and change years_to_examine to contain years you have downloaded data for
+7. After running can do whatever you would like with data but if you want to test the models go to models.py and change years_to_examine to contain years you have downloaded data for
-6. Run models.py
+8. Run models.py

+## Usage